 Midtown (near Cooper St. and Young St.) is a great hangout for young adults and young professionals.
 Germantown, and especially Wolfchase Galleria, is great for shopping, but it can get very crowded on weekends.
 If you are looking for music and nightlife, Beale Street offers wonderful live music at night.
 Finally, if you are in Memphis, you MUST try the barbecue. ’12

 There is a lot to do in Memphis if you know what to look for!
 Nightlife is definitely manageable with all of the different bars available.
 There are also historic and cultural places to visit that are still beautiful and interesting, even for millennials. ’14

-- Stax museum – groove with the likes of Al Green, Issac Hayes, and James Brown
+- Stax Museum – Groove with the likes of Al Green, Isaac Hayes, and James Brown.

 - Memphis in May International Festival – This festival lasts throughout the entire month of May and is arguably the most fun, interactive, and popular festival of the year!
 Highlights include the Beale Street Music Festival and the World Championship Barbecue Cooking Contest.